-INVENTORY OF HIGH RISK FACILITIES
+INVENTORY OF HIGH-RISK FACILITIES

 The City maintains a list of industrial and high risk facilities within the city limits (Appendix H).
-The list of industrial facilities will be reviewed annually for accuracy and will be updated when necessary.
+The list of facilities will be reviewed annually for accuracy and included in the annual report.

 Responsible Departments: Administration/JCDH